-Indicators pertaining to "short-lived Very Low Level radioactive Waste (VLLW) from operations and from decommissioning" take into account the actual volume of the short-lived VLLW directly evacuated from the Industrial Gathering, Storing, and Stockpiling Centre (Centre industriel de regroupement, d'entreposage et de stockage - CIRES) from the production sites:
+Indicators pertaining to "short-lived very low level radioactive Waste (VLLW-SL) from operations and from decommissioning" take into account the actual volume of the VLLW-SL directly evacuated from the Industrial Gathering, Storing, and Stockpiling Centre (Centre industriel de regroupement, d'entreposage et de stockage - CIRES) from the generation sites.

-Indicators pertaining to "Short Lived Low and Intermediate Level radioactive Waste (short lived LLW and ILW) from activity and from decommissioning" take into account the actual volume of the short-lived LLW and ILW waste directly evacuated to the Aube Storage Centre (CSA) from the production sites.
+Indicators pertaining to "short-lived low and intermediate level radioactive waste (short-lived LLW and ILW) from activity and from decommissioning" take into account the actual volume of the shortlived LLW and ILW waste directly evacuated to the Aube Storage Centre (CSA) from the generation sites.